remotelyroot/remotelyroot.github.io/_posts/2025-06-19-digital-battleground-iran-and-israel.md

 canonical_url: https://remotelyroot.com/posts/2025-06-19-digital-battleground-iran-and-israel
 excerpt: "In a whirlwind 72 hours, Iran and Israel escalated digital warfare—crippling banks, blacking out networks, and disrupting crypto systems.
 Here's the full cyber timeline."

-# Open Graph / Twitter SEO
-seo:
-  type: article
-  og:
-    title: "Iran vs. Israel: Inside the 72-Hour Cyber War That Shocked the World"
-    description: "A play-by-play of the recent cyber warfare blitz between Iran and Israel.
-From Nobitex to Sepah Bank—what happened, who’s responsible, and what it means for global cybersecurity."
-  twitter:
-    title: "🔥 Iran and Israel’s 72-Hour Cyber Showdown"
-    description: "Digital war broke out in June 2025.
-Explore the full cyberattack timeline, key threat actors, and what comes next in this global cyber escalation."
 ---